fhightower-tc/tc-indicator-importer/README.md

 - Click "ADD NEW SPACE" button
 - Give the space a name and click "SAVE"
 - Click "Add App" button
-- Select "TCS - Unstructured Indicator Importer", give it another name (it can be the same name you previously used), and click "SAVE"
+- Select "TCS - Indicator Importer", give it another name (it can be the same name you previously used), and click "SAVE"

 Here is a demo setting up the app for the first time: